Topological Alignment of Shared Vision-Language Embedding Space: CONCLUSION

 \section{CONCLUSION}

 This work introduces ToMCLIP, a topology-aware alignment framework for multilingual contrastive VLMs, augmenting instance-level matching with topology-preserving objectives.
 The ToMCLIP improves the zero-shot CIFAR-100 performance, and stronger multilingual retrieval performance on the xFlickr\&CO.
 Furthermore, ToMCLIP enhances the structural coherence of the shared embedding space.
 Beyond multilingual alignment, the topological alignment loss provides a general objective for aligning embedding spaces, encompassing cross-modal alignment, knowledge distillation, and dimensionality reduction.
+While our experiments focus on $H_0$ features and single-run evaluations, extending to higher-order topological signals and more comprehensive statistical validation remains an important direction for future work.